IsaacDempsey/anki-gatekeeper/README.md

 1. Open the project in Android Studio and sync Gradle.
 2. Build and install on your device (`Run` or `adb install`).
 3. Launch the app and follow the on-screen setup prompts.

+## How it works

+1. A foreground service (`ScreenUnlockService`) listens for `ACTION_USER_PRESENT` (keyguard dismissed).
+2. When the screen unlocks, the service launches `MainActivity`, which fetches the next due card from AnkiDroid via ContentProvider.
+3. The accessibility service (`AnkiGatekeeperAccessibilityService`) monitors window changes and brings the app back to the foreground if the user tries to navigate away.
+4. You answer the card — Again / Hard / Good / Easy — the rating is submitted to AnkiDroid's scheduler and the lock is released, returning you to whatever was on screen before.
+5. After answering the first card the lock is released for the rest of the session, and an Exit button appears so you can leave at any time.
+6. If no cards are due, the gate is skipped instantly.

 ## Architecture